 - 4.1 Correspondence, including e-mails, between an individual member and officer, should not normally be copied by the officer to any member, unless the member who initiated the correspondence copied it to other members in which case the officer should normally copy his correspondence to those other members. - 4.2 Members can expect Officers to treat their correspondence with the utmost discretion.
 However, Officers and particularly more junior officers may need to seek advice on answering Members' queries and Directors need to be able to monitor the quality of information being supplied.
-For that reason correspondence may, where necessary be copied by an Officer to his /her Manager, Director, the Director of Finance & IT, the Director of HR, Legal & Corporate Services, an Executive Director or the Chief Executive but should not normally be circulated more widely.
+For that reason correspondence may, where necessary be copied by an Officer to his /her Manager, Director, the Director of Finance, the Deputy Director, Legal & Governance, or the Chief Executive but should not normally be circulated more widely.